CalumW1/R6StatAPI/README.md

 # R6StatAPI
 A wrapper for the Rainbow Six Seige API in Node.JS

-⚠️ *This package is still a work in progress, please check out the [support](#support) section if you are having any issues.*

 ## Table of Contents
 1. [Installation](#installation)
 2. [Getting Started](#getting-started)